 Bramlage is convinced that once the code is broken that will allow stem cells to become a guided treatment, the possibilities will be wide open in not just equine medicine but for human patients as well.
 “Once someone figures out how to guide stem cells to do what you want them to do, the first target will be Diabetes,” he says.
 “That’s the number one healthcare problem in people, and it’s a relatively simple job for stem cells to be put into the abdominal cavity — you don’t have to create any vessels or mechanics like we do when we’re trying to recreate a joint.
 If you could guide stem cells to be island cells of the pancreas, then you could put them in the peritoneal cavity and they could produce the insulin for the body as a whole.”
 It’s a monumental possibility that stands to impact the daily lives of millions, with progress led in many instances by the past two decades of experimentation in equine medicine.
 “Stem cells in my mind are the key biologic therapy,” says Bramlage.
 “We’ve tried PRP and other therapies, and they’re a weak sister to stem cells.
 You can get PRP and put it into a tendon or a ligament, and it will create scar tissue and fill in that hole.
 But, in general, it fills it in with tissue that’s inferior.
 If you put stem cells in there, they’ll fill it in with tissue that’s functional much of the time.”
 “Actually, we have done two studies in horses demonstrating that we get enhancement of repair of articular cartilage defects merely by administering intraarticularly and in the same fashion we have decreased OA as well as showing enhanced meniscus repair in clinical stifle injury,” said McIlwraith.

 Part of the biologic approach to healing, therapeutic nutrients have played an important role in helping to maintain a healthy equine joint, particularly in athletes experiencing chronic wear and tear and repetitive force from high performance.
-“Nutrition has been another big area of advancement in treating the equine joint,” says McIlwraith.
+“Nutrition has been another big area of advancement when it comes to the equine joint,” says McIlwraith.
 “Nutrition is a component of recovery — it’s a mixture of what we know and what we think.
 It has become quite useful post operatively.”

-Omega-3 fatty acids are one of the most extensively researched nutrients in horses, having been shown to play an anti-inflammatory role in the horse and, more specifically, the equine joint.
-“Omega-3 fatty acids have been shown to limit aggrecanase, and aggrecanase is the big enzyme that causes breakdown of the proteoglycans and glycosaminoglycans, which are an important component to the cartilage and usually the first thing that’s lost in the early stages of OA,” says McIlwraith.
+Omega-3 fatty acids are one of the most extensively researched nutrients in horses, having been shown to support normal levels of inflammation in the horse and, more specifically, the equine joint.
+“Omega-3 fatty acids have been shown to maintain normal aggrecanase activity, and aggrecanase is the big enzyme that causes breakdown of the proteoglycans and glycosaminoglycans, which are an important component to the cartilage.” says McIlwraith.

 It’s often forgotten that providing therapeutic nutrients to horses only after they’re undergoing intense training may only be half the battle.
 “Nutritional management is critical for these horses when they’re young,” says McIlwraith.
 Indeed, starting with a solid foundation helps to maintain a healthy and well-functioning athlete from the start.
 And as far as McIlwraith is concerned, “there is good rational for using these nutrients.”